When Your Mouth Has Beef With Your Immune System: Oral Lichen Planus Explained

 K2 tells calcium where to go (and where not to)

-In fact, studies show low vitamin D levels are linked to OLP severity and that supplementation may reduce symptoms (Source).
+In fact, studies have shown that low vitamin D levels are associated with OLP severity, and supplementation may help reduce symptoms (Source).

 2. Stress and Oral Lichen Planus Flares